kddubey/cappr/README.md

 - [ ] Fill in missing or non-numpy docstrings
 - [ ] Testing
   - [ ] Test `cappr.huggingface.classify_no_cache` by comparing to results w/o batching!
+  - [ ] For heavily quantized models, only test that pred probs are w/in 1e-2 atol
   - [ ] Increase test cases
   - [ ] Test input checks
   - [ ] Test `cappr.openai.api`